partrita/DataAnalysis-w-AI-course/README.md

 * Have a basic idea of use cases when AI assistance is (1) greatly useful, (2) helpful, (3) currently problematic
 * Have an understanding of resources to follow for updates.

+### Assignments

+Assignments are available for all classes

+**Important to note for assignments: **
+* Use AI but do not submit something that was created by AI.
+AI is your assistant.
+* One of the goals of the course is to practice this.

 ## Week01: LLM Review